Pakistan expresses solidarity as COVID-19 beats India | ExBulletin

 A staggering rise in infections has kept the daily number of cases in India at over 300,000 since Thursday, pushing the healthcare system to the brink of collapse and causing a crippling shortage of oxygen supply.

-The pandemic, he added, is “another reminder that humanitarian issues require answers beyond any political consideration.”
+The pandemic, he added, is another reminder that humanitarian issues require answers beyond political considerations.

-The Edhi Foundation, Pakistan’s largest humanitarian agency, on Friday offered to send a fleet of 50 ambulances and personnel to help fight the pandemic in India.
+The Edhi Foundation, Pakistan’s largest humanitarian agency, on Friday offered to send a fleet of 50 ambulances and personnel to help Indians fight the pandemic.
 New Delhi has not yet responded to the offer.

 Oxygen emergency